YasinSalehi06/VTMonitorWin11/README.md

 ## **Usage**
 **Open the dashboard using the tray icon**

-**Double click the file name texts in the list to open its VirusTotal results page and any other text or info to copy it**
+**Double click the file name texts in the dashboard list to open its VirusTotal results page and any other text or info to copy it**

 ## **Setup**
 ### **1. Install Python**